 Do costume days at school make you break out in cold sweat?
-Are memories of the last one coming back to haunt you… the frantic search in the dressing up box at midnight the day before and the knowledge that really everything in there is at least 2 sizes too small.
-The fact that a morning disintegrates into total chaos once the children can wear anything other than uniform.
+Are memories of the last one coming back to haunt you… the frantic search in the dressing-up box at midnight the day before and the knowledge that really everything in there is at least two sizes too small.
+The fact that your morning routine disintegrates into total chaos once the children can wear anything other than uniform.
 The battle with the child that hates dressing up and the debate with the one that wants a full theatre costume and face paint.
-And your husbands helpful comment “Waste of money” or “Just give it straight to charity”?
+And your husband’s helpful comments such as “Waste of money”, or “Just give it straight to charity”?

 Costumes – the survival guide

-In my world there are three ways of dealing with the costume problem.
+There are three ways of dealing with the costume problem:

-Borrow or Buy it – if you have a active social media parents or school network check if you pick up a second hand outfit cheaply or borrow one.
-If that fails and you have missed the being prepared step the dressing up shop you drive past on your way to work is your next stop.
-And then there is Amazon Prime – I am a great user of next day deliveries, they have saved my bacon many times.
+If you have a active social media parents or school network, check if you can pick up a secondhand outfit cheaply or borrow one.
+If that fails, the fancy dress shop you drive past on your way to work is your next stop.
+And then there’s Amazon Prime – our saviour on countless occasions.

-Outsource it – I am a huge fan of outsourcing (possibly the main reason I started a Concierge Service?!).
-I believe everyone should work to their strengths.
-If sewing costumes isn’t one of yours find someone else that enjoys it and is good at it.
-They earn some money, while you have a costume.
-Everyone is a winner.
-You might have a keen and able grandma around, even better and lucky you!
+We’re huge fans of outsourcing (possibly that’s why we operate a Concierge Service?!).
+Everyone should work to their strengths; if sewing costumes isn’t one of yours then find someone else that enjoys it and is good at it.
+They earn some money and you get a costume – it’s a win-win situation.
+If you’ve got a keen and able grandma around, even better!